Student Employment Program

 Why should students participate?

-Part time employment can provide valuable experience and training and may lead to career opportunities.
+Part-time employment can provide valuable experience and training and may lead to career opportunities.

-Student employees provide great service to the university community and are able to assist in a variety areas.
+Student employees provide great service to the university community and are able to assist in a variety of areas.

 •